 Oregon child restraint laws

-- Children need to travel in child safety seats until they exceed the upper weight and height limits of their seats or until they weigh at least 40 pounds.
+- Children need to travel in child safety seats, even if they are 100 dollar car seats, until they exceed the upper weight and height limits of their seats or until they weigh at least 40 pounds.

 - Infants have to ride in the rear facing mode until they are at least 20 pounds or a year old.